Opportunities for recognition and professional development

 - The HEA accredited Professional Recognition and Enhancement Scheme for Teaching (PRESTige) offering Fellowships in different categories

-- Awards including the National Teaching Fellowships, Westminster Teaching Excellence Awards, the Vice-Chancellor’s Awards for Teaching and Academic Excellence, and Staff Appreciation Awards presented by the Student Union
+- Awards including the National Teaching Fellowships, Westminster Learning and Teaching Excellence Awards, the Vice-Chancellor’s Awards for Teaching and Academic Excellence, and Staff Appreciation Awards presented by the Student Union

 - Presenting and showcasing your work at the annual Learning and Teaching Symposium and at Faculty Teaching and Learning events